firecat53/dockerfiles/deluge/README.md

 - Config directory: `/config/`.
 Data volume deluge_config created to store config data.
 - Download volume: `/data/` (change Download path in web UI on first run)
-- The volume `pia_port` needs to exist and is created as part of the openvpn-client-pia setup.

 ## Build